designstem/projects/spirals/index.md

   </f-group>
 </f-scene>

-Further note that in the previous figure the helix is simple, with only one spiral.
+Further note that in the previous figure, the helix is simple, with only one spiral.
 What will be the design if one wants to make a two-spiral helix?
 This is simple.
 Start by dividing the rectangular piece of paper into two equal horizontal parts (see next figure).
 Then draw the diagonals in both parts.
 If you bend this structure, the red lines will form a two-spiral helix.

-Helix with more than two spirals can be also formed by dividing the basic rectangular into appropriate number of equal parts.
+Helix with more than two spirals can also be formed by dividing the basic rectangular into an appropriate number of equal parts.

 -